denisaktyurk/wp-petrichenko/README.md

 # wp-petrichenko
-Wordpress theme made by Ivan petrichenko course on Udemy
+Wordpress theme based on Ivan Petrichenko course on Udemy Made on pure HTML + CSS